MSRB will accept applications for its Board of Directors from January 6, 2025, through February 14, 2025.

 What does it mean to be a “Non-Dealer Municipal Advisor Representative”?

 MSRB Rule A-3 requires the Board to include at least two municipal advisor members that are not “associated with a broker, dealer or municipal securities dealer.”
-As described above, the standard to be “associated with” an entity under the Exchange Act is generally expansive in scope.
+As described above, the standard to be “associated with” an entity is generally expansive in scope.
 This makes it essential, in analyzing eligibility to be non-dealer municipal advisor representative, to consider not only the nature of a potential candidate’s employer, but also all its parent, subsidiary and other affiliated companies.

-What does it mean to be a “Bank Representative”?
+What does it mean to be a “Broker-Dealer Representative”?
+What is the difference between a Broker-Dealer Representative and a Bank Representative?

 What is the time commitment for Board service?